 World Missions Center Mission Trips

-The World Missions Center (WMC) exists to inform, inspire, equip, network, and engage students at Southwestern Seminary and Scarborough College for the Great Commission work of Jesus Christ.
-In simpler terms, the WMC offers practical resources and opportunities to students to fulfill the Great Commission and go on mission.
-One way the WMC gives opportunities to students to go on mission is to go on a short-term mission trip through the WMC.
-During the school breaks of Fall, Spring, and Summer, there are a variety of opportunities to serve domestically (North America) and internationally (overseas).
-Every believer is called to “make disciples of all nations” under the authority of Jesus Christ’s command in Matthew 28:19.
-Stop by the WMC in Mathena Hall 108 for a fresh, hot cup of coffee and find out you can get involved in the Great Commission.
-The only question that will be left to answer is: when will you go?
+The World Missions Center (WMC) exists to inform, inspire, equip, network, and engage students at Southwestern Seminary and Texas Baptist College to obey the Great Commission given by Jesus Christ.
+In simpler terms, the WMC offers practical resources and opportunities for students to obey the Great Commission and go on mission.
+One way the WMC gives opportunities to students to go on mission is to serve on a short-term mission trip through the WMC.
+During the school breaks of Fall, Winter, Spring, and Summer, there are a variety of opportunities to serve domestically (North America) and internationally (overseas).
+Every believer is called to “make disciples of all nations” under the authority of Jesus Christ’s command in Matthew 28:19 so stop by the WMC in Mathena Hall 108 for a fresh, hot cup of coffee and find out how you can be involved in the mission of God in His world.
+The only question that will be left to answer is: When will I go?

 Connect with us: